fengjixuchui/rootkit-11/docs/report.md

 benefit to obscuring the data being sent and recieved along with sending it pretending to be an application that *should* send and recieve data across the internet.

+Furthermore if we were able to piggyback on another `rc.d` script on boot we wouldn't need to worry the configuration overhead of `rc`.